-Microsoft Xbox OneAlso available on Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Microsoft Xbox OneAlso available on Sony PlayStation 4 and Microsoft Xbox One

 Burnout Paradise Remastered is the latest in a long line of remasters that have seen older games been introduced onto the latest consoles.
 The series is now incredibly 10 years old and has had many variations with each player having their particular favourite.
 The PlayStation 4 and Xbox One editions of the game include all the DLC that was released for the game's release on the previous generation.

 It's abundantly clear from the very beginning is that the game has lost none of its charm.
 It's one of the first games to offer the open world system of racing where you can methodically search out every race or simply get lost by tearing around the maps in whichever car, bike or flying car (yes the DeLorean is included here) you choose.
 There is something pleasing speeding around the map, going far too fast for your own good spotting billboards or flashing gates and making a mental note to come back to them later on or seeing flashing lights up ahead thinking they are a Super Jump but in reality it's a cold brick wall which the game gives great pleasure in in slowing down your crash to a bone rattling end.